Rishika70/Netfilx_movies_and_TV_shows_clustering/README.md

 # Netflix Movies and TV Shows Analysis

-This project analyzes a dataset of Netflix movies and TV shows to discover insights and trends.
+This project aims to analyze and cluster Netflix movies and TV shows based on their features, such as genre, description, and release year.
+By applying unsupervised machine learning techniques, we aim to group similar content together, enhancing user experience and personalized recommendations..

 ## Project Summary